 If you’ve recently purchased a brand new car, chances are your budget is slim while you’re still making car payments.
 If you were to transfer your car insurance so that it only covers liability, you will need to pay out-of-pocket for any non-collision damages that occur to your car.
 In this case, it would be risky to downgrade your comprehensive insurance unless you had enough cash on hand to completely repair or replace your car.

 Should you downgrade your insurance?

-First, should you raise your deductible?
 From our perspective, your deductible amount should always be directly related to your emergency fund.
 A single car incident shouldn’t be able to entirely deplete your emergency fund.
 In fact, we often encourage people to have an emergency fund at least twice as large as your deductible.

 Given that, you can quickly figure out how much deductible you need based on your emergency fund.
 If you have an enormous emergency fund, for example, you may not even need comprehensive or collision insurance at all, as you have enough cash to pay for the repairs or the replacement yourself out of pocket.

 The way I see it, if you have enough emergency funds that you could pay for an entire replacement car in cash and only reduce your fund by half or less, you don’t need collision or comprehensive insurance.
 Liability insurance should be all you need.
 But, of course, most people aren’t in that situation, as it demands a much larger cash emergency fund than most people have access to.

 Similarly, at what point should you entirely cut collision coverage and comprehensive insurance on an older car?
 It’s not an easy question to answer.